 Footprint fields are different than graphic text.
-In addition to being named, fields can be moved and edited in the board, while footprint text can only be edited in the footprint editor.
-Before KiCad version 8.0, footprints did not have fields, only graphic text, and this graphic text could be edited directly in the board editor.
+Fields are named, i.e. they have both a name (Reference) and a value (R101), whereas footprint text only has a value.
+Fields can be added to and deleted from footprints in a board in the Footprint Properties dialog, while text items can only be added to a footprint in the footprint editor.
+Fields are also synced between footprints and their corresponding symbols in the schematic.
+Before KiCad version 8.0, footprints did not have named fields, only graphic text.